nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - task indexes should be comma seperated.
   - `delete 1,3,5` would delete tasks with indexes 1, 3 and 5.
   - `delete 1-3` would delete tasks with indexes 1, 2 and 3.
   - `delete 1-3, 5` would delete tasks with indexes 1, 2, 3 and 5.
+ >💡 **Note**: Whether there are any spaces between the commas, it does not matter.

 **Example:** `delete 1-3, 5`
 - delete tasks with indexes 1, 2, 3 and 5.